vmware-archive/Workshop/Lab09/README.md

 Make changes to your `Fortune Teller UI` project file to include the Steeltoe Hystrix Metrics Stream NuGet.

-Note that in addition to the Steeltoe Hystrix Metrics Stream NuGet, you will also need to include the RabbitMQ Client NuGet for communicating with the Hystrix dashboard on Cloud Foundry.
+>**Note:** to use the Hystrix dashboard on Cloud Foundry, you must include the `RabbitMQ.Client` NuGet in addition to the Steeltoe Hystrix Metrics Stream NuGet.

 ### Step 02 - Add Hystrix Metrics Stream to Container